MODEL DIRECTORY

 Medicare Advantage Value-Based Insurance Design Model

-The Medicare Advantage (MA) Value-Based Insurance Design (VBID) Model tests a broad array of MA health plan innovations.
-It aims to enhance the quality of care for Medicare enrollees, including those with low income, and reduce costs.
-Participating MA plans may provide tailored supplemental benefits such as lower costs for prescription drugs, grocery assistance, and transportation services.
+Through the Medicare Advantage (MA) Value-Based Insurance Design (VBID) Model, CMS tested a broad array of MA health plan innovations.
+These innovations aimed to enhance the quality of care for Medicare enrollees, including those with low income, and reduce costs for enrollees and the overall Medicare program.
+The model allowed participating MAOs to further target benefit design to enrollees based on chronic health conditions, Low-Income Subsidy eligibility, or place of residence.

 Vermont All-Payer ACO